| | | | |

 wood corner floating desk with purple and white chair with globe in the corner.

-This art easel finally has a home and we know creative messes will be contained in this room!
+This art easel finally has a home; we know creative messes will be contained in this room.
 You could even store dress-up clothes are other imaginative toys in this space.

 art easel in kid's school room